Air Handling Unit Installation: What to Expect

 AHU delivery requires careful coordination.
 Units are typically delivered in sections for assembly on site, though smaller packaged units may arrive complete.

 The positioning needs to allow for future maintenance access.
 There’s no point installing a unit if engineers can’t reach filters, belts, and bearings for routine servicing.
+We always factor this into our installation planning.

 Mechanical Installation